lucianohgo/lucianohgo.com/content/posts/takeaways-the-effective-manager-part-one/en-US.md

 ## How to do One on Ones

-The authors of the book do research and experiments on management.
-After analyzing the behavior and results of thousands of managers, the model of one-on-ones they recommend is meetings that are:
+The authors of the book do research, running experiments on management.
+After analyzing the behavior and results of thousands of managers, the one-on-ones they recommend are meetings that are:

 1. **Scheduled:** Scheduling means we value that time.
 It allows people to come prepared.
 2. **Held Weekly:** This gives you more opportunities to meet with your directs.
 It gives you more chances to help and deal with an issue closer to when it happened;
 3. **That lasts 30 minutes:** 30 minutes is more comfortable to fit into the schedule and gets postponed way less.
-It's also short enough to direct you to be objective, but long enough to allow us to tackle issues.
+It's also short enough to drive the meeting to be objective, but long enough to allow us to tackle issues.
 30 minutes is also only 1% of your week;
 4. **Held with each of our directs:** Do not favor anyone.
 We need this time to talk with all of them;
 5. **In which the direct's issues are primary:** Always hear more, speak less.
 Everything our direct has to talk about is primary.
 We're always more comfortable scheduling extra-time to speak about an issue than our directs are.
 6. **The manager takes notes:** This enables people to focus on what they have to say.
 It also helps us to listen better.